Open-EO/openeo.org/documentation/1.0/r/index.md

 If you want to install the development version, please use the `ref="develop"` in the prior installation command.
 It may contain more features, but may also be unstable.

-If this gives you an error, something went wrong with the installation, please check again the requirements.
+If this gives you an error, something went wrong with the installation so please check the requirements again.

 If you have still troubles installing the package, feel free to [contact us](../../../contact.md) or leave an issue at the [GitHub project](https://github.com/Open-EO/openeo-r-client/issues).